aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dot-to-potm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert DOT to POTM arises when they are trying to add a feature within their application that requires the conversion of DOT files to POTM format.
+DOT files are text files that contain a graph description and are used to represent graphs in a plain text format.
+POTM files, on the other hand, are PowerPoint Open XML Macro-Enabled Presentation files that are used to store presentations created in Microsoft PowerPoint.

+<h2>How Aspose.Total Helps for DOT to POTM Conversion</h2>
-For a Python developer, who is trying to add a DOT to POTM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOT file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a POTM format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process of DOT to POTM files.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert DOT file to PDF.
+After that, Aspose.Slides for Python via .NET API is used to save the created PDF into Presentation as a POTM format.

+The Aspose.Words for Python via .NET API is a powerful Word Processing API that enables developers to create, read, edit, and convert Word documents without using Microsoft Word.
+It supports a wide range of features such as document creation, manipulation, and conversion.
+It also supports a wide range of file formats such as DOC, DOCX, DOT, DOTX, RTF, HTML, and PDF.

+The Aspose.Slides for Python via .NET API is a powerful PowerPoint API that enables developers to create, read, edit, and convert PowerPoint presentations without using Microsoft PowerPoint.
+It supports a wide range of features such as presentation creation, manipulation, and conversion.
+It also supports a wide range of file formats such as PPT, PPTX, POT, POTX, PPS, PPSX, and PDF.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of DOT to POTM files.
+It is a comprehensive package of APIs that can help developers to quickly and easily convert DOT files to POTM format.

 {{% /blocks/products/pf/feature-page-summary %}}